WayToRussia.Net Guide to Russia

 6. Some consulates may require to present a letter from your employer confirming your trip to Russia and itinerary.

-7. Shengen countries, Estonian, and Israeli citizens need to present an insurance valid in Russia (usually already included on your credit card policy).
+7. Shengen countries, Estonian, and Israeli citizens need to present an insurance valid in Russia (more info on travel insurance).

 8. French citizens sometimes are also requited to present bank statements for the last 3 months and a copy of their return tickets (as well as insurance, as above).